-The moderate Alicante weather makes seaside-lifestyles on hand almost all year in Alicante, thanks to the mild climate, and there are many wonderful beaches to choose from.
-The Playa de San Juan, with seven kilometres of golden sand flanked by a street permitting you to stop wherever you like along the beach.
-La Albufereta, an intimate, residential stretch of sand, El Postiguet positioned nearly within the town itself, at the foot of the Benacantil mountain, subsequent to the port and Los Saladares, Iying south of the city, inside the vicinity called Agua Amarga.
-At the Cabo de las Huertas, you’ll find a rugged, rocky area with coves such as Los Cantarales, Los Judios, and Palmera can be found at Cabo de las Huertas.
-There are boat journeys available to the island of Tabarca, and for scuba divers the seas around the Isla de Tabarca are teeming with thrilling sealife.
+Seaside lifestyles are accessible almost all year in Alicante, thanks to the mild climate, and there are many beautiful beaches to choose from.
+The Playa de San Juan is a seven-kilometer stretch of golden sand flanked by a street that allows you to stop anywhere along the beach.
+El Postiguet is located nearly within the town itself, at the foot of the Benacantil mountain, next to the port and Los Saladares, Iying south of the settlement, within the Agua Amarga neighborhood.
+A rugged, rocky region with coves such as Los Cantarales, Los Judios, and Palmera can be found at Cabo de las Huertas.
+There are boat journeys available to the island of Tabarca, and the seas around the Isla de Tabarca are teeming with thrilling sealife.

-Alicante is a cultural centre and has a varied selection of activities and fiestas. at the cease of June a conventional arts and crafts marketplace is staged in Plaza de la Santisima Faz and nearby streets at the end of June.
+Alicante is a cultural hub with a diverse range of events and fiestas.
+A traditional arts and crafts market is held in Plaza de la Santisima Faz and nearby streets at the end of June.
 The theme of the event is medieval.
-The new esplanade in front of the port comes alive for the summer season competition with consistent theatrical performances and live shows at some point in July and August.
+The new esplanade in front of the port comes alive for the summer season competition with consistent dramatic productions and live shows at some point in July and August.